 Looting The Body: Lay out your hand beside the cards you had in play (making sure not to include the cards mentioned above).
-If you have an Item attached to a Cheat! card, separate those cards.
+If you have an Item carried by a Hireling or attached to a Cheat! card, separate those cards.
 Starting with the player with the highest Level, everyone else chooses one card... in case of ties in Level, roll a die.
 Once everyone gets one card, discard the rest.
 If your corpse runs out of cards, tough.
 Looted cards go into players' hands.